 \section{Quantum Circuits with Three-Terminal Dots at Odd Parity}

-Next, we shunt the circuit with capacitors, as shown in Fig.~\ref{fig:spinless_circuit}(a), so that the phase degrees of freedom have quantum dynamics; concomitantly we promote the phase operators to quantum operators $\left(\varphi_1 , \varphi_2 \right)\rightarrow\left(\hat{\varphi}_1 , \hat{\varphi}_2 \right)$.
+Next, we shunt the circuit with capacitors, as shown in Fig.~\ref{fig:spinless_circuit}(a), so that the phase degrees of freedom have quantum dynamics; concomitantly we promote the phase operators to quantum operators $\left(\varphi_1, \varphi_2 \right)\rightarrow\left(\hat{\varphi}_1, \hat{\varphi}_2 \right)$.
 The capacitive parts of the circuit lead to a term of the form

-where $\vec{\hat{N}}^T = \left(\hat{N}_1, \hat{N}_2 \right)$ are the charge number operators conjugate to the phase operators $\left(\hat{\varphi}_1 , \hat{\varphi}_2 \right)$, $E_C$ is a scale for the charging energy of the circuit (not of the dot), and $\mathcal{C}^{-1}$ is the normalized inverse of the capacitance matrix~\cite{vool_introduction_2017}.
-Expressions with offset charge included are given in the appendix.
-Combining this with the SPER gives us the full circuit Hamiltonian $H=T+U$ which we diagonalize numerically, as described in the Supplementary Material and available in~\cite{rigotti_manesco_2026_18244491}.
+where $\vec{\hat{N}}^T = \left(\hat{N}_1, \hat{N}_2 \right)$ are the charge number operators conjugate to the phase operators $\left(\hat{\varphi}_1, \hat{\varphi}_2 \right)$, $E_C$ is a scale for the charging energy of the circuit (not of the dot), and $\mathcal{C}^{-1}$ is the normalized inverse of the capacitance matrix~\cite{vool_introduction_2017}.
+Expressions including offset charge are given in the appendix.
+Combining this with the SPER gives the full circuit Hamiltonian $H=T+U$, which we diagonalized numerically, as described in the Supplementary Material and available in~\cite{rigotti_manesco_2026_18244491}.